Abhishhek-Verma/sprinthack3.0/README.md

 ## 🚀 Overview

 The Civic Platform Landing Page serves as the digital front door to a community-centric application that enables users to discover, create, and collaborate on local initiatives and social campaigns.
-It communicates the platform's mission, key features, and calls-to-action with elegance and clarity.
+It communicates the platform's mission, key features, and calls-to-action with elegance and with clarity.

 ---